-Here’s a selection of photos from “Frontcountry” by San Francisco-based photographer Lucas Foglia.
-More below.
+A selection of photos by Liverpool, England-based photographer Paul Garcia.
+More images below.

 Starting a little experiment here!
 Every week I get lots of emails asking for feedback on work and it’s often overwhelming and quite difficult to get through them all.
 The Monthly Reader Submissions posts exist for this very reason (so if you want to submit work please continue to share your work through these posts).